caicch/Ov-GSR/README.md

   2. Run CLIP_feat.py to encode and save the CLIP image features
   3. Run clip_4_text.py to encode and save caption features
-  4. Run action_embedding.py and class_embedding.py to save action and object text features
+  4. Run action_embedding.py and class_embedding.py to save action and object text features Adjust the path for the saved features folder/files in datasets/swig.py and models/ovgsr.py accordingly.

 # Training
 Use train_L10_with_obj_cap_refined.json for training.